GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/02.611-620/05.Safe-in-the-Arms-of-Jesus/docs.md

 ---
+title: |
-title: 615.
-Safe in the Arms of Jesus
+    615. Safe in the Arms of Jesus - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 615.
+Safe in the Arms of Jesus.
+Safe in the arms of Jesus,  Safe on His gentle breast'  Here by His love o'ershaded,  Sweetly my soul doth rest.
+Hark! 'tis the voice of angels,  Borne in a song to me,  Over the fields of glory,  Over the jasper sea.
+    keywords:  |
-    keywords: Church Hymnal, Safe in the Arms of Jesus, Safe in the arms of Jesus,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Safe in the Arms of Jesus, Safe in the arms of Jesus.
+Safe in the arms of Jesus,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 615. SAFE IN THE ARMS OF JESUS
+####  Church Hymnal 1941,

 ```txt

 1.
 Safe in the arms of Jesus,
 Safe on His gentle breast'